awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/CHAP_Troubleshooting.md

 For a description of the fields in the output, see [Activity](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_Activity.html) in the *Amazon EC2 Auto Scaling API Reference*\.

+**To view scaling activities for a deleted group**
-To view scaling activities for a deleted Auto Scaling group, add the `--include-deleted-groups` option to the [describe\-scaling\-activities](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-scaling-activities.html) command as follows\.
+To view scaling activities after the Auto Scaling group has been deleted, add the `--include-deleted-groups` option to the [describe\-scaling\-activities](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-scaling-activities.html) command as follows\.

 ```
 aws autoscaling describe-scaling-activities --auto-scaling-group-name my-asg --include-deleted-groups